 Higher hormone levels during pregnancy can also relax tissues in the body, including the ligaments that hold the ovaries in place.
 If the ligaments are not taut, they may be more prone to twisting.

 A doctor will often recommend performing surgery as quickly as possible.
 If ovarian torsion restricts blood flow for too long, the ovarian tissue may die, and a surgeon will need to remove the ovary.
+Surgical removal of one or both ovaries is known as oophorectomy.

 The doctor will insert several medical instruments, including a video camera, into the abdomen and pelvis and attempt to untwist the ovary.